 There is increasing concern internationally about the impact of new emerging infectious diseases, such as the avian influenza virus and the Severe Acute Respiratory Syndrome (SARS) outbreak of 2003.
 It is certain another influenza pandemic will happen one day.

-The Hawke’s Bay District Health Board and the Medical Officer of Health’s powers to manage and control these events when they occur are found in the Health Act 1956, the Health (Infectious and Notifiable Diseases) Regulations 1966 and (if passed) the Law Reform (Epidemic Preparedness) Bill 2006.
+The District Health Board and the Medical Officer of Health’s powers to manage and control these events when they occur are found in the Health Act 1956, the Health (Infectious and Notifiable Diseases) Regulations 1966 and (if passed) the Law Reform (Epidemic Preparedness) Bill 2006.

-There have been three influenza pandemics in the last century: in 1918, in 1957/58 and in 1968/69.
+There have been three influenza pandemics in the last 100 years.
+The worst was in 1918 following World War I when the Spanish flu was responsible for more deaths than the war had been.
+Other pandemics were in 1957/58 and in 1968/69.

 In New Zealand in the summer months of 1918–19 the deaths from influenza were in excess of 8,500.
 A total of 6,413 Europeans died, and Maori fatalities were estimated at over 2,160.
 In Hawke’s Bay it is estimated that 352 people died, while in Auckland 1,163 died and in Wellington 773 died.
 The disease spread rapidly in urban areas, and in a matter of months accounted for more lives than those lost from influenza and associated ailments in the preceding 46 years.

-In May 1957 the first influenza pandemic since the Great Flu of 1918 occurred, known as the Asian flu it began in China.
+In May 1957 what became known as the Asian flu began in China.
+It was the first widespread flu pandemic since WW1.
 By May 1958 it had spread worldwide.
 Infection rates were reported to range from 20-70 percent but fatalities were low ranging from 1 in 2000 to 1-10,000 infections.